 How to help your teenager with school and studying

-How to help your teen with their study and school Is your teen unmotivated about school and studying?
+Is your teen unmotivated about school and studying?
 Perhaps they’re not getting the grades you know they’re capable of?
 Perhaps you just want some tips to make sure you’re helping your teen to the best of your capability?Whatever your situation, the tips below for helping your teen should resonate with most parents.

 Help your teen make a study timetable for the week